DevOpsBootcamp/website/source/application-isolation.rst

     is already developing solutions for the existing security problems with containers.

-    One thing that we haven't touched on is the **No cross-kernel emulation** for containers.
-One advantage to Virtual Machines is that a Windows OS can emulate Linux, and vice-verse.
-Unfortunately it's not the same with
-    containers: A Linux OS can only (natively) run a Linux container, and Windows can only containerize Windows.
-The industry solution to this problem is to run a container in a small VM.
+    One of the major downsides to containers is that by definition they're restricted to using the host machine's kernel.
+This means that a Linux host cannot run a Windows container and vice-versa.
+The industry solution to this problem is to run a container in a small VM, since virtual machines can run any type of kernel on any host system.

 Tools